Save for your first home through super

 Do I qualify for the First Home Super Saver scheme

-- Have never owned any property in Australia5,
+- have never owned any property in Australia5,

-- Plan to purchase a residential property – this excludes motor homes, house boats, and vacant land unless your contract is for the construction of a home on vacant land (you’ll need to enter this contract within 12 months of having your FHSS scheme funds released).
+- intend to purchase a residential property – this excludes motor homes, house boats, and vacant land unless your contract is for the construction of a home on vacant land (you’ll need to enter this contract within 12 months of having your FHSS scheme funds released).

-- Bankruptcy
+- bankruptcy

-- Job loss
+- job loss

-- Illness
+- illness

-- Natural disaster
+- natural disaster

 How much can I contribute